string of pearls

 Does Senecio Rowleyanus Bloom?

-String of pearls is grown for its leaves but it blooms rather insignificant flowers in summer.
+String of pearls is grown for its tiny melon shaped leaves but it blooms rather insignificant flowers in summer.
 It produces tiny fragrant dandelion-like flowers that easily dry out which can look untidy so some gardeners prefer cutting them off as soon as they appear (3).

 What is the Lifespan of String of Pearls?